-- a basic award which is calculated in the same way as a statutory redundancy payment; - a compensatory award which will be assessed on the basis of the losses suffered by the employee.
-The maximum award is currently £60,600 (this figure is reviewed annually on 1 February).
+- a basic award which is calculated in the same way as a statutory redundancy payment depending on the age and length of service of the employee and a week's pay, which is currently capped at a maximum of £330 per week; - a compensatory award which will be assessed on the basis of the losses suffered by the employee.
+The maximum award is currently £63,000 (this figure is reviewed annually on 1 February).